-Is your wedding day on a popular date in high wedding season, or on a bank holiday?
+Is your wedding on a popular date in high wedding season, or on a bank holiday?

-When will the details and timings of your wedding day be finalised, for you to share with your guests?
+When will the details and timings of your wedding be finalised, for you to share with your guests?

 A helpful way to approach your wedding stationery timeline is to work backwards from your wedding date.
 Considering the date by which you need to confirm guest numbers will inform your chosen RSVP date.
 To ensure swift responses from you guests, keep your deadline short as RSVPs can get forgotten if you allow too long for your guests to respond.
 You may choose to allow an even shorter window of time for responses if you are gathering RSVPs through a wedding website, or by email.

 When you have established your ideal timeline for posting your stationery, have a conversation with your stationer to ensure that they have capacity for your design work when you need to work with them.
 Your stationer will be able to advise you on the amount of time required for the design, printing, and production of your wedding stationery.
 Bear in mind that some processes and finishing touches such as letterpress printing, hot foil printing and calligraphy require a longer lead time than digital printing.
 Read more about the different printing processes here.

 These pointers should provide a helpful starting point when you begin thinking about your wedding stationery timeline, but remember that every couple, wedding, and wedding day will be different, so don’t be afraid to follow your own schedule.